Understanding Dog Body LanguageMay 27, 2021 2021-05-27 11:50

 A slow wagging, medium high tail communicates relaxation, comfort and contentment.
 We see this for example in dogs who are happy and calm at home or other familiar environments or dogs that have taken up a scent trial with their nose that they are following.

 Whale eyes describes the effect of seeing the white part in a dog’s eyes if the dog opens them widely.
-It is nearly always a sign of stress and anxiety.
-If you see a dog showing whale eyes, do not approach him anymore and back off with what you were doing.
+It’s nearly always a sign of stress and anxiety.
+If you see a dog showing whale eyes, don’t approach him anymore and back off with what you were doing.

 Soft eyes look like the dog is squinting.
 Dogs do this for several reasons: